kalebal/mvp/README.md

 ## How to Get Started ##
   1. Open the app on your favorite web browser.
-  2. Find your favorite park from the list of ones nearby, or choose from the most popular.
+  2. Search for your favorite park or choose from the most popular.
   3. Check the daily rundown to see what the best time of day is to head over.
   4. Let others know you'll be there!
 Park Pack doesn't ask for any info, just what time you'll be around.